ringolol/Spoofy/README.md

 - TCP and TLS fragmentations to prevent DPI blocking
 - DNS-over-HTTPS to prevent DNS-based blocking
-- Outline server support — route matched domains through an Outline server
+- Outline support — route matched domains through an Outline server
 - Per Domain Profiles.
-Allows to precisely configure which rules work for which domain
+Allows to precisely configure which rules work for which domains
-- Export / Import settings
+- Export and Import settings
 - LAN Server.
 Allows other devices on the same local network to connect to the proxy.

 ## Limitations